runicscribe/worldbuilding-docs/dae-machina/culture/organizations/xhal_nations.md

 ### Xhal Tribes

 Many small unaffiliated Ael'xhal tribes throughout Kita Lau, especially on the central island and the smaller southern islands.
+Most are hunter-gatherers, subsiding on fishing and various fruits of the jungle.
+Some are more warlike, and raid other tribes.

 ### Xhao Tribes

-Vertical settlements, built into trees or cliffsides.
+The Ael'xhao of Kita Lau live in highly vertical settlements, built into trees or cliffsides.
 Sometimes live with other Ael'Xhal, sometimes just with Xhao.
 In either case, typically trade with local Xhal.

+Sustainence is mainly through hunting and fishing.
+Some agriculture, but mostly for materials rather than food.

+Apparel mostly consists of belts and pouches, and sometimes short vests, made from a mix of wood and bamboo fibre, woven reeds, and tanned hides.
+These may be dyed brightly, or colored to camoflauge with the jungle, depending on the use case and on the occupation of the wearer.
+This is usually supplemented with decorative bracers and torcs, made of woven fibres or hammered metal, and addorned with beadwork, feathers, and/or semiprecious stones.

+The Xhao'fae tribes have no direct relations with the dragons of Kita Lau, and generally try and avoid them.
+Some tribes revere dragons as something to aspire to, but always from a distance.

 Poor relations with the Quon Xi empire.